geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 **UPDATE 2023** The ideas from this section featured pretty prominently in the previous version of this article.
-While I don't think the ideas are wrong, I don't believe they are as useful as I once did.
+While I don't think the ideas are wrong, I am going back and forth on how useful they are.
 I thought they would give me an elegant way of extending my varpro implementation to multiple right hand sides.
 However, there are established methods to do that which still compose pretty well with off-the-shelf least squares solvers.
+So I don't feel an urgent need to explore the ideas presented here, but I also cannot quite let them go.

-If we want to minimize the weighted residual using a general purpose minimizer, then it is preferrable to know its gradient with respect to $$\boldsymbol{\alpha}$$.
+If we want to minimize the weighted residual $$R_{WLS}$$ using a general purpose minimizer, then it is preferrable to know its gradient with respect to $$\boldsymbol{\alpha}$$.
 The weighted residual is given in eq. $$\eqref{Rwls}$$.
 Its gradient is: